Nithish0003/deploy-web-applicaiton/readme.md

 `lb_target`

-This variable defines the list of instances that are targets for the load balancer.
+This variable defines the list of instances that are targets for the load balancer:

 ```Hcl
 variable "lb_target" {